Cyrus Townsend Brady

-Cyrus Townsend Brady (December 20, 1861 – January 24, 1920) was a journalist, historian and adventure writer.
+Cyrus Townsend Brady (December 20, 1861 – January 24, 1920) was an American priest, journalist, historian and adventure writer.
 His best-known work is Indian Fights and Fighters.

 Background

 He was born in Allegheny, Pennsylvania, and graduated from the U.S. Naval Academy in 1883.
 In 1889, he was ordained a deacon in the Episcopal church, and was ordained a priest in 1890.
 His first wife was Clarissa Guthrie, who died in 1890.
 His second wife was Mary Barrett.

 Brady's first major book, For Love of Country, whilst telling the story of a fictitious John Seymour, was actually based in part on the true heroics of Nicholas Biddle, one of the first five captains of the fledgling Continental Navy.

-Brady was also famous for his views of feminism and Women's suffrage, he preached many anti-suffrage sermons and described women voters as "an insult to God".
+Brady was also famous for his opposition to feminism and Women's suffrage: he preached many anti-suffrage sermons and described women voters as "an insult to God".

-In 1914 ,Brady began working as a screenwriter at Vitagraph Company of America.
+In 1914, Brady began working as a screenwriter at Vitagraph Company of America.

 Brady died in Yonkers, New York of pneumonia at age 58.